Bkamahl/ReservableRooms/README.md

 V8: Replaced a couple if statements with one optimizing the check if player asking to claim is in the room hopefully fixing weird error on some servers that does not allow players to claim a room while in it.

+V9: Added ent from face poser tool to ignored list as it blocked players from claiming room while inside of it.

-V9 plans are to check if player has not been in the room for a certain amount of time, and if not to unclaim that room.
+V10 plans are to check if player has not been in the room for a certain amount of time, and if not to unclaim that room.